-Covered expenses include charges for treatment received while not confined as a full-time inpatient in a hospital, psychiatric hospital or residential treatment facility.
+Covered expenses include treatment received while not confined as a full-time inpatient in a hospital, psychiatric hospital or residential treatment facility.

-The Plan covers Partial Hospitalization Program (PHP) services (more than four hours, but less than 24 hours a day) provided in a facility or program for the intermediate short-term, or medically directed intensive treatment.
+The Plan covers Partial Hospitalization Program (PHP) services (more than four hours, but less than 24 hours a day) provided in either a facility or program for the intermediate short-term or a medically directed intensive treatment.
 Partial hospitalization will only be covered if you would need inpatient care were you not admitted to this type of facility.

-The Plan also covers Intensive

-Outpatient Program (IOP) services
+The Plan also covers Intensive Outpatient Program (IOP) services provided by an appropriately licensed or credentialed practitioner.

-(clinical treatment provided must be

-no more than five days per week, no

-more than 19 hours per week and a

-minimum of two hours each treatment

-day) provided by an appropriately

-licensed or credentialed practitioner.